-What growing games companies can gain from outsourcing
+What growing games companies can gain from player support outsourcing

 In the games industry, newer studios face a gauntlet of obstacles.
 There's stiff competition, a shortage of talent and a surplus of uncertainty — just to name a few.